 Dear fathers of angel babies, we know you are suffering too.
 Just because you didn’t carry your child doesn’t make your loss any less real.
 You weren’t the one growing your child inside of you, which in many ways makes things a lot simpler for you, but it can also make things difficult on your part.

 Your body didn’t suffer the physical trauma of miscarriage, but you also didn’t get the opportunity to bond on a biological level with your child like we did.
-They say women feel like mothers when they find out they are pregnant, and men feel like fathers when they hold their child for the first time.
+They say women feel like mothers when we find out we are pregnant, and men feel like fathers when they hold their child for the first time.
 But you were robbed of that experience.
 And you also don’t get as much sympathy from loved ones as women do.
-Plus you are left worrying about your partner and her drastic hormonal changes — which I’m sure are just as painful for you guys as they are for us.
+Plus you are left worrying about your partner and supporting her through some pretty drastic hormonal changes — which I’m sure are just as painful for you guys as they are for us.
 So we get it.
 It sucks just as much to be in your shoes as it does to be in ours, and your pain is legitimate.

 Just don’t forget that although your loss is just as real as your partner’s, her experience was different and you will grieve in different ways.
 I’ve seen a lot of questions and comments in my online support groups, either women not feeling supported by their partner, or men wondering how they can show their partner they are there for her.

 I’m going to brag on my husband Charlie and use him as an example, because although we’ve had our ups and downs through this tragedy, he’s really good at expressing his support.
 And the one good thing that came from our loss was how much closer it brought us.
 Because you and your partner are going through the same tragedy, it’s so important to lean on each other and bond over your shared love for the child you created together.